Crowe-Brian-J/u2_project_dumber/README.md

 - Heroku
 - Me
 - Our Wonderful Instructors and TAs
+- Other Students Kind Enough to Look at My Code
 - Twitter for annoying me and not being the same as it was in 2009